How to connect the NetSuite Accounting software to Abacus

 Step 3 - Abacus Settings in NetSuite

 Now you will assign an Abacus "Role" to a NetSuite user.
-This will be the user log-in that you use later to initiate the connection between Abacus & NetSuite.
-So make it one that you have the log-in credentials for (preferably a system admin).
+This will be the user log-in that you use later to initiate the connection between Abacus & NetSuite, so the credentials should be accessible and preferably be for a system admin.

-We recommend that you create a NEW NetSuite user, ascribe the Abacus permissions to that user and then auth them.
+We recommend that you create a NEW NetSuite user, ascribing the Abacus permissions to that user.
 This will allow the account to remain usable if someone leaves your accounting team.

 - Select the user you want to assign the role to